 Choker necklaces are made from a variety of materials.
 Velvet, gold, and ribbon were common options during the Victorian era.
-These neck-huggers have come back into style the past few runway seasons with designers paying tribute to designs from yesteryear.

 The choker necklace can either sit very high on the neck or just below the collarbone.
 The later style dangles more freely and is slightly longer in length.

 Chokers can incorporate other necklace styles on this list by adding a pendant, graduating beads, or even adding festoon-like drops.

 While necklaces have always been a staple, chokers have gone in and out of fashion for centuries.
 When necklines on garments were lower, the choker necklace made a great statement.
 Chokers would even be layered one on top of the next until the entire neck was filled with diamonds, pearls, and other luxurious materials.